Table of Contents

 As is the case with most congenital metabolic disorders, the only effective treatment is complete avoidance of fructose-containing food and sucrose (which is glucose + fructose).
 For small children, the vitamins contained in fruits and vegetables should be substituted with supplemental products.
-The partial thromboplastin time (PTT) and antithrombin III are progression parameters as these coagulation parameters respectively factors are already pathologically detectable in case of minor liver damage.
+The partial thromboplastin time (PTT) and antithrombin III are progression parameters as these coagulation parameters respectively are factors that are already pathologically detectable in case of minor liver damage.

 Particular caution should be exercised in case of sorbitol infusions.
-These are rarely used for reduction of intracranial pressure, due to their osmotic activity.
+These are rarely used for the reduction of intracranial pressure, due to their osmotic activity.
 In case of fructose intolerance, sorbitol can also not be degraded and results in the same symptoms including death.

 Intestinal Fructose Intolerance

 Furthermore, the bacterial flora of the colon ferments the fructose into carbon dioxide, short-chained fatty acids, and methane.
 This can lead to diarrhea and meteorism which is why we now speak of intestinal fructose intolerance.
-1/3 of the people with fructose malabsorption suffer from intestinal fructose intolerance.
+One-third of the people with fructose malabsorption suffer from intestinal fructose intolerance.

 The causes of fructose malabsorption are diverse: for example, a below-average number or performance of GLUT5 can be the reason but also a rapid intestinal passage of chyme.
-It is quite possible that fructose intolerance is rather a normal variation than a disease, as is the case with lactose intolerance.
+Fructose intolerance may be a normal variation than a disease, as is the case with lactose intolerance.

 The intestinal fructose intolerance may also develop secondarily based on an inflammatory bowel disease that affects the small intestine.
-In case of Crohn´s disease, for example, the small intestine’s mucous membrane is damaged so badly that fructose cannot be absorbed anymore.
+In the case of Crohn’s disease, e.g., the small intestine’s mucous membrane is damaged so badly that fructose cannot be absorbed anymore.
 As in the case of hereditary fructose intolerance, the only effective therapy is the avoidance of fructose, sorbitol, and other oligo- (mannitol, xylitol) or disaccharides since those often trigger the same symptoms.